Cash Flow Forecasting Best Practices: What You Need to Know

 Creating multiple scenarios

 Once you have created your cash flow forecast, you can start experimenting with scenario forecasting.
-This technique involves amending your base level forecast by factoring in different underlying assumptions about future business performance, decisions, initiatives or possible upcoming events.
+This technique involves amending your base level forecast by factoring in different underlying assumptions about future business performance, decisions, initiatives, or possible upcoming events.

 For example, with the help of cash flow forecasting software, you can create a scenario that factors in expanding into a new territory or launching a new product.
 You can also create best or worst-case scenarios based on your base level forecast.
 For instance, a scenario where you assume higher sales and lower expenses.